 4.2.1.
 Upon arrival to Station ALOHA, the sediment traps will be deployed.
-Afterwards, one 350-m and one 1000-m casts will be conducted before deploying the Primary Productivity array (Sect.
+Afterwards, two 200m casts and one 1000-m cast will be conducted before deploying the Primary Productivity array (Sect.
 4.2.3).
 These operations will be followed by a near-bottom CTD cast.